LPHS Athletics Philosophy & Vacancies

 - be certified through ASEP, NFHS or other IHSA Board approved coaches certification program and

-- Whereas the minimum age to coach in this bylaw is 19 years of age, the minimum age to coach Chicago Public League sports teams is 21 years of age.
+- Whereas the minimum age to coach in this bylaw is 19 years of age, the minimum age to coach Chicago Public League sports teams is 21 years of age

-Concussion Certification
+- have a valid Concussion Certification

-CPR/AED Certification
+- CPR/AED Certification

-Be trained in CPR/First Aid through the course available on Safe Schools.
+- be trained in CPR/First Aid through the course available on Safe Schools.

-Performance Enhancing Substance Awareness Program
+- performance Enhancing Substance Awareness Program

-Complete the IHSA Performance Enhancing Substance Awareness Program
+- complete the IHSA Performance Enhancing Substance Awareness Program

-All aquatic sport coaches must have WSI and Lifeguard Certification
+- all aquatic sport coaches must have WSI and Lifeguard Certification

-Athletic Skills Training
+- athletic Skills Training

-Annual athletics specific training for coaches on appropriate coach/athlete interaction, behavior and safety
+- annual athletics specific training for coaches on appropriate coach/athlete interaction, behavior and safety

-For Paid Coaches:
+- For Paid Coaches:

-Protecting Chicago’s Children (PCC) Training
+- Protecting Chicago’s Children (PCC) Training

-Annual training for schools on sexual abuse prevention and response (SafeSchools)
+- Annual training for schools on sexual abuse prevention and response (SafeSchools)

 - EOCO: Sexual Harassment and Discrimination Training